EVERSE-ResearchSoftware/RSQKit/pages/your_tasks/testing_code.md

   - *Testing is Context-Dependent*: depending on the software type, different software test approaches might be appropriate.
   - *Absence of Errors Fallacy*: there is no moderately large or complex software without defects.
 - Consider [**software testing tactics**][software-testing-tactics] - choosing the right software testing tactics for your software and software quality criteria is essential for improving the software quality of your software.
-- Use [**Software Quality Assurance (SQA)**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software develoment process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
-[Software testing][software-testing] is a specific activity within the SQA process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects, but do check other aspects of SQA too.
+- Use [**Software Quality Assurance (SQA)**][software-quality-assurance] - a comprehensive and systematic process that ensures the quality of the overall software development process by monitoring its development, testing, and maintenance and ensures that the final software product meets the specified requirements and quality standards.
+[Software testing][software-testing] is a specific activity within the SQA process that involves evaluating software to identify discrepancies between expected and actual behavior and testing code to find and fix defects, but checks other aspects of SQA too.
 - Use **Quality Gates** - in software development these are predefined checkpoints or criteria that code or software must meet before moving to the next phase in the development lifecycle.
 They act as "gates" or approval points that help ensure quality at each stage of the development process.
 If the software fails to meet the requirements of a quality gate, it is not allowed to proceed, and corrective actions are needed.

 ## How do we test our code?